Testing for Mold Tips

 Whatever the reason you are testing for mold, you need a testing strategy.
 At the Mold Test Company, we are happy to discuss your objectives and assist you in developing your plan.

-Testing for Mold Litigation
+Testing for Mold: Litigation

 For the strongest case possible, you’ll need to know the species of mold you are dealing with.
-It is in your best interest to have a disinterested, 3rd party to take the test for you.
-It is also recommend to undergo multiple tests in order to support your case.
+It is in your best interest to have a disinterested, 3rd party to perform the test for you.
+It is also recommended to undergo multiple tests in order to support your case.
 If water damage was a problem, you will also want to test for environmental bacteria, as this has the potential to make you very ill.

-Testing for Mold Health Reasons
+Testing for Mold: Health Reasons

 Is your environment making you sick?
 You will need medical testing in conjunction with your environmental testing for a complete analysis.

-Testing for Mold Post Remediation
+Testing for Mold: Post Remediation

 Once you have determined that your environment has mold contamination (testing for mold has confirmed the presence of mold infestation), you must have the structure “professionally remediated” for mold.
 Once remediated, you’ll need to be sure the job was done correctly and the mold levels are deemed safe.
 This type of testing for mold is known as “Post Remediation Clearance Testing”, this assures you the job was done correctly and the structure is now safe to inhabit.

-Testing for Mold Peace of Mind
+Testing for Mold: Peace of Mind

 Testing for mold and getting clear and clean results is the peace of mind every person wants to get.
 Whether it’s in your home, apartment, school or place of work, testing for mold can give you that peace of mind.